“We never know the worth of water till the well is dry.”

 - Talk to your City Councillor.

-- Get a low flow shower head, low flow toilet, and rain barrel from the City or between 2016-2018 through our Water Use Makeover Program.
+- Get a low flow shower head, low flow toilet, and rain barrel.
+Sometimes the City has promotions to offer these items for discounted rates.

 - Encourage neighbours to follow recommended water restrictions and guidelines.